signdict/docs/README.md

 If you want to contribute, look into the [`docs`](docs) folder and start editing the files that you want to change.

+To run this locally, install [MkDocs](http://www.mkdocs.org/) and run `mkdocs serve -a 0.0.0.0:4000`.